tidbcloud/wait-for-tidbcloud-branch/README.md

 - intervalSeconds - (optional) The interval seconds to check the status of TiDB Cloud Branch check.
 Default is 10.
 - timeoutSeconds - (optional) The timeout seconds to wait for TiDB Cloud Branch check.
 Default is 300.
 - addMask - (optional) Whether to add mask for the password output.
 Default is true.
+- env - (optional) The TiDB Cloud environment.
+Available values: dev, staging, prod.

 ## Outputs

 The action provide the following outputs:

 - host - The host of the TiDB Cloud branch.
-- user - The user of the TiDB Cloud branch.
+- username - The username of the TiDB Cloud branch.
 - password - The password of the TiDB Cloud branch.

 ## Best practices